 |37ml.
 Do not like their whites, otherwise a terrific value.
 Their gouache is tops.Quality: B+* Price: B+|

 I’ve used a lot of paints and I’ve used a number of them for an extended period.
-Among the mid-range brands, while there are several excellent values, RGH and Blue Ridge are my choices.
-I also like Utrecht’s flake white.
+Among the mid-range brands, while there are several excellent values, RGH, Blue Ridge, and Utrecht are my choices.
+I’ve been using a lot of Utrecht’s flake white.

 My Choice for High-end Brand